christopheranderson/azure-functions-typescript/readme.md

 # TypeScript libraries for Azure Functions

+> Azure Functions is still in preview.
+This library is still in alpha and not supported by the Azure Functions team for any use.

 These are some helper libraries for folks trying to use TypeScript with Azure Functions

 `npm install --save christopheranderson/azure-functions-typescript`